CaseyHofland/docfx-unitypackage/README.md

 <!-- ABOUT THE PROJECT -->
-### About DocFX Unity Package Action
+### About DocFX Unity package

-This is a GitHub action for deploying a DocFX website for Unity packages to GitHub Pages.
+DocFX Unity package is a GitHub action for deploying a DocFX website for Unity packages to GitHub Pages.
 These days, Unity maintains a lot of [optional packages](https://docs.unity3d.com/Manual/pack-safe.html) containing [great documentation](https://docs.unity3d.com/Packages/com.unity.cinemachine@2.9/manual/).
 This action's goal is to allow you to easily build documentation for Unity packages published on GitHub.
 It aims to mimic [Unity's documentation workflow][workflow-url] while keeping the native benefits of [DocFX][docfx-url].